Charges Dropped! Lola Adesioye Opens Up About Actor Gbenga Akinnagbe's Sexual Assault Claims

-A year after accepting actor Gbenga Gbenga Akinnagbe ‘s offer to move into his rental property, journalist Lola Adesioye found herself facing sexual assault charges which she believes the actor filed in retaliation.
+A year after accepting actor Gbenga Akinnagbe‘s offer to move into his rental property, journalist Lola Adesioye found herself facing sexual assault charges which she believes the actor filed in retaliation.

 Now, with those charges behind her, Adesioye is exploring her legal recourse after not only having to fight to have the charges drop, but also spending 28 hours in a holding cell.